Death, dying and bereavement

 November to January

-Death, dying and bereavement has been a major research and teaching theme in the School of Health, Wellbeing and Social Care for over 20 years.
+Death, dying and bereavement have been a significant research and teaching theme in the School of Health, Wellbeing and Social Care for over 20 years.
 Our work in this area spans death, dying and bereavement in all age groups, from before birth and at the end of a long life.
-It covers theoretical and practice-related dimensions including reproductive and neonatal loss, bereavement and memorialisation.
-Our work is theoretically driven and aims to inform both theory and practice spanning the social sciences, professional practice, caring, and education.
-We have strong links with local and national organisations including clinical and third sector partners.
-We have an innovative Death, dying and bereavement module, which was the first flexible learning of its kind to address the challenging area of death, dying and bereavement, as well as end of life care.
+It covers theoretical and practice-related dimensions, including reproductive and neonatal loss, bereavement and memorialisation.
+Our work is theoretically driven and aims to inform theory and practice, spanning the social sciences, professional practice, caring, and education.
+We strongly link with local and national organisations, including clinical and third-sector partners.
+We have an innovative Death, dying and bereavement module, the first flexible learning to address the challenging area of death, dying and bereavement, and end-of-life care.

 Our research is recognised for its academic excellence and ability to inform health and social care policy and practice.
 Members of the research group are regularly consulted on a wide range of policy and practice-related issues.
-In preparation for REF2021, we are currently preparing a number of impact case studies related to our research and public engagement.
+In preparation for REF2021, we are currently preparing several impact case studies related to our research and public engagement.

 Entry requirements